 Daskalis recommends using the Carolina Plantation brand of white rice, a product grown in the Pee Dee region of the state.
 The aromatic rice beautifully enhances the South Carolina flavors of the dish.
 It can be found in the local section of most grocery stores or you can order it on the Carolina Plantation website and have it shipped to your home.

-Find fresh triggerfish at coastal seafood operations like Wicked Inlet Seafood.
+Find fresh triggerfish at coastal seafood operations.
 You can also check inland shops known for stocking fresh fish from SC waters.
 Once you snag your fresh catch of triggerfish, try your hand at making Chef Jamie’s original dish.

 Pan-Seared Triggerfish with Blistered Tomato Bruschetta over Rice